LingxuanZ/T1DSoftClustering/1_GWAS Downloading and Harmonization/ReadMe_1_GWAS Downloading and Harmonization.md

 ​    "Autoimmune_Rheumatoid_Arthritis_6": "GCST90132227",

-} and  Immune_Cell_1 to Immune_Cell_731: GCST0001391 to GCST0002121
+} and  Immune_Cell_1 to Immune_Cell_731: GCST90001391 to GCST90002121

-728 .h.tsv.gz files in total are saved in the directory: **'/scratch/scjp_root/scjp0/zhulx/T1D Soft Clustering/Data/GWAS summary stats/Original Data'**
+738 .h.tsv.gz files in total are saved in the directory: **'/scratch/scjp_root/scjp0/zhulx/T1D Soft Clustering/Data/GWAS summary stats/Original Data'**

 See see details in **download_GWAS.py file**

-# 2 Harmonize GWAS
+# 2 Harmonise GWAS ---- no need to harmonize, since the data from GWAS Catalog harmonised folder has already been hormonised.

 ## 2.1  Liftover